LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

         FieldMask field_mask = 2;  // explicitly specifies the field names that this request is updating }

-This approach is bad for many reasons:
+This approach has several drawbacks:

 * It encodes field names, rather than just field numbers, into serializations.
-This means that a field's name in the protobuf and auto-generated code can never change in the future without breaking backwards compatability with older versions.
+This means that field names in the protobuf and auto-generated code can never change in the future without breaking backwards compatability with older versions.

-* Because field names are relatively verbose compared to field numbers, this heads back in the direction of JSON by encoding inefficient, verbose, human readable field specifications.
+* Because field names are relatively verbose compared to field numbers, this heads back in the direction of JSON by encoding redundant, inefficient, verbose, human readable field specifications.

 * FieldMasks come with restrictions such as only one repeated field is allowed to be specified and it must be in the last position of the FieldMask.
-For update operations, a repeated field will append to the existing list.
+For update operations, a repeated field will append onto the existing list.

 * Field mask negation is not directly supported, except that the absence of a field mask is interpreted to mean a field mask with all fields specified.

-* A JSON encoding of a FieldMask must convert the specified field names to/from camel case.
+* A JSON encoding of a FieldMask (e.g. - for REST interface) must convert the specified field names to/from camel case.

 For all of these reasons, the Transport API took a different approach to support the concepts of nullability and partial resource operations well.

 First, in the protobuf representation of actual resources (as opposed to request-response helper messages) we made every field truly optional.
 Therefore, field presence or absence in a resource's message has no intrinsic meaning in and of itself.
-If a field is not present in a the protobuf representation of a resource, then that says nothing about whether the underlying resource has a known value for that field or not.
+If a field is not present in a the protobuf representation of a resource, then that says nothing about whether the underlying resource has a normal or
+speicial value for that field.
 It only means that this message says nothing about that field of the underlying resource.

-Second, for fields that can have an unknown value, we allow them to be explicitly set to a NULL value.
+Second, for fields that can have a special value, we allow them to be explicitly set to a NULL value.

 Taken together, this means that a typical field in a protobuf representation of an underlying resource can be in one of three states: unspecified, specified with a normal value, or specified as NULL / unknown.
 We accomplish this by abusing the oneof feature of proto3: